-6) They are perfect for large houses because your movement is less restricted.
-This means you can get the entire house cleaned in record timing, and save back a little “me” time to do something you’d rather be doing.
+6) On the other hand, they are perfect for large houses because your movement is less restricted.
+This means you can get the entire house cleaned in record timing, and save a little “me” time to do something else that you’d rather be doing.

-Before purchasing anything, there are things you need to take into consideration.
-Backpack vacuums are no exception.
+Before purchasing anything, there are things you need to take into consideration, and a backpack vacuum is no exception.
 The very first thing you should do is come up with few models that fit your requirements.

-Begin by thinking about the weight of the vacuum.
+Begin by thinking about the weight of the backpack vacuum.
 This is pretty important, since you’ll be required to carry the canister around on your back for what may end up being prolonged periods of time.
-How much can you safely, comfortably carry?
-Also keep in mind that the base weight of the vacuum will be increased with whatever it sucks up.
+How much can you safely and comfortably carry?
+Also keep in mind that the base weight of the device will be increased with whatever it sucks up.